Customer Success Awards

 Mott MacDonaldMike Hayward

 As a global engineering, management and development consultancy, Mott MacDonald has specialist teams working across its business, helping to solve some of the world's most intricate challenges.
 The company has also set itself the objective of increasing internal efficiencies through enhanced collaboration.
-This session will showcase how multiple teams, from Ecology & Arboriculture to Digital Infrastructure, are now using the ArcGIS platform to share up-to-date information across the organisation, including project designs, real-time data from the field, and external partner data, adding value to client projects through professional excellence.
+This session will showcase how multiple teams, from Ecology & Arboriculture to Digital Infrastructure, are now using ArcGIS to share up-to-date information across the organisation, including project designs, real-time data from the field, and external partner data, adding value to client projects through professional excellence.

 Introduction to ArcGIS for Developers